cloudengio/citools/README.md

 # citools

-tools for working with CI systems
+Tools for working with CI systems.

+- [multimod](multimod) - a simple tool for working with multiple modules in a single git repository.